The show must go online

 - Stefan Solyom conducted the premiere of Power and Glory, with music by Fredrik Österling and libretto by Hanna Höglund, with the Helsingborg Symphony Orchestra, and the film is still online.

-- The Berlin Philharmonic has made its Digital Concert Hall free for the next month, and there you can find Paul Lewis performing Mozart's Piano Concerto No.27 under the baton of Bernard Haitink, as well as a 15-minute interview with him.
+- The Berlin Philharmonic has made its Digital Concert Hall free for 30 days, and there you can find Paul Lewis performing Mozart's Piano Concerto No.27 under the baton of Bernard Haitink, as well as a 15-minute interview with him.
 Haitink also conducts the orchestra in Bruckner's Symphony No.7.